 Changming Yuan started to learn the English alphabet in Shanghai at age 19, published monographs on translation, and worked as a college lecturer and administrator before leaving China.
 An independent tutor and translator with a Canadian PhD in English, Yuan currently edits Poetry Pacific with Allen Yuan in Vancouver while writing all kinds of poetry, especially sociopolitical, languacultural, nature, reflective, dark and experimental.
-Credits include seven chapbooks, ten Pushcart nominations and publications in Best of the Best Canadian Poetry: Tenth Anniversary Edition, BestNewPoemsOnline, among more than 1,500 other journals/anthologies across 42 countries.
+Credits include eight chapbooks, ten Pushcart nominations, the 2018 Naji Naaman's Literary Prize, the 2019 Jodi Strutz Award in Poetry, and publications in Best of the Best Canadian Poetry: Tenth Anniversary Edition and BestNewPoemsOnline, among more than 1,600 other journals/anthologies across 44 countries.

 Yes, I did.
 I loved Guo Xiaochuan’s poetry in particular.